 The single most significant factor in student achievement is the teacher.
 The teacher’s effectiveness is greatly enhanced when supported by the school community as a whole, the student’s home, and the community at large.
-The Arkansas General Assembly and the Department of Education have demonstrated their understanding of the importance of involving such groups by repeatedly mandating their inclusion in the educational system and process.
+The Arkansas General Assembly and the Division of Elementary and Secondary Education have demonstrated their understanding of the importance of involving such groups by repeatedly mandating their inclusion in the educational system and process.
 Communication with staff, parents, grandparents, legal guardians, business, and community members is fundamental to increasing their concern for, and involvement in, raising student achievement.

 Communication should be two-way between the District and the public.
 The communications program shall strive to: